Confederate Railroad Construction Plans

 (Louisiana Central Stem of the Mississippi & Pacific RR)

 This 232-mile road was to take traffic around the uncertain water levels of the Red River and to ensure that Texas produce went to New Orleans, rather than to Galveston by way of a projected Texas road.
-It would run from the west bank of the Mississippi across from Baton Rouge through Alexandria.
+It would run from the west bank of the Mississippi across from Baton Rouge through Alexandria to Shreveport.
+The road would extend from the Baton Rouge, Grosse Tete & Opelousas RR's Atchafalaya River crossing northwestward to Shreveport and a connection to the Vicksburg, Shreveport & Texas RR.
+The Red River RR would extend from Alexandria to the Central Stem RR.
 By December 1861, 22 miles had been graded from the Atchafalaya River almost to Bayou Boeuf, when the war stopped work.
+Iron for the first 80 miles had been contracted and some of it delivered by July, 1860.

 NP, OC 1-11-62